Why does Hemel Massage not offer a back massage as a stand-alone treatment?

 Likewise, if your Iliotibial band (ITB) which runs along the outside of your thigh from the top of your pelvis to the top of your tibia (calf bone) becomes tight, it can cause sciatica, buttock pain, lower back pain and knee pain.

 Weak abdominal muscles cause hip flexor muscles to tighten (these are at the front of your pelvis) and can cause the curve of your back to increase which in turn upsets the whole balance of your body.

 Your body is all connected, the cause of the pain may not be where you feel it!

 Massage therapy relaxes muscle fibres and works on the other soft tissue structures in the body.
 However a lot of the cause of the pain isn’t actually where the symptoms of the pain are.
 For example, with back pain associated with tight leg muscles, it is imperative that these muscles are worked on, often before the actual back muscles are treated.

 If we can relax, stretch and loosen the tissues around the area of pain, then that will ease the tension and imbalance, and reduce the pain.

 So don’t be surprised if you come to Hemel Massage with back pain and we massage your legs as well.
 It’s because it’s the best thing for your pain!

 Read more about the types of massage we do offer.
-To book a treatment with Hemel Massage, simply choose a 60 or 90 minute appointment on the booking system and we’ll make sure you get just what your body needs with a tailor made treatment for relaxation, stress, pain or wellbeing.
+To book a treatment with Hemel Massage, simply choose a 60 minute appointment on the booking system and we’ll make sure you get just what your body needs with a tailor made treatment for relaxation, stress, pain or wellbeing.